HeyPuter/puter/packages/backend/packages/puter-js-common/README.md

 # Puter - Common Javascript Module

-This is a small module for javascript which you might call a "langauge tool"; it adds some behavior to make javascript classes more flexible, with an aim to avoid any significant complexity.
+This is a small module for javascript which you might call a "language tool"; it adds some behavior to make javascript classes more flexible, with an aim to avoid any significant complexity.

 Each class in this module is best described as an _idea_: